Charpollo/LEOS-RO/ALOHA_DEPLOY_GUIDE.md

 3. **Add Custom Subdomain:**
    - Go to Domain settings
    - Add domain alias: `aloha.redorbit.space`
-   - Point it to the branch deploy
+   - Point it to the branch deploy.

-### Option 2: Separate Site
+### Option 2: Separate Sitedd

 1. **Create new Netlify site:**
    - New site from Git